shawntmeyer/AzureVirtualDesktop/docs/quickStart.md

   <ul>
   <li>Active Directory Domain Services: create the group in Active Directory and ensure the group has synchronized to Entra ID.</li>
   <li>Entra Domain Services: create the group in Entra ID or Active Directory and ensure the group has synchronized to Entra ID Domain Services.</li>
-  <li>Entra Kerberos: create the group in Active Directory and ensure the group has synchronized to Entra ID.
+  <li>Entra Kerberos: create the group in Active Directory and ensure the group has synchronized to Entra ID.</li>
   <li>Entra ID: create the group in Entra ID.</li>
   </ul>
   </details>